 Nursing in a Diverse World

-The interconnectedness of the modern world requires an appreciation and understanding of other religions, customs and beliefs, especially in administering healthcare, as affirmed by RegisteredNursing.org.
+The interconnectedness of the modern world requires an appreciation and understanding of other religions, customs, and beliefs, especially in administering healthcare, as affirmed by RegisteredNursing.org.
 The melting pot that is America is rich with diversity.
-As a result, nurses are nearly guaranteed to treat patients from different cultural backgrounds than their own.
-American Nurse Today states that diversity and inclusion are key considerations in transcultural care.
+As a result, nurses are nearly guaranteed to treat patients from cultural backgrounds different from their own.
+American Nurse Today states that diversity and inclusion are critical considerations in transcultural care.

-Transcultural nurses benefit from a familiarity with several different cultures, especially those with high representation in their community.
+Transcultural nurses benefit from familiarity with several different cultures, especially those with high representation in their community.
 Getting to know the local customs helps nurses provide appropriate treatments.
-This also means adjusting care to work with the belief systems and practices of individual patients, instead of working in conflict and risking non-compliance or worsening of health.
+This also means adjusting care to work with individual patients’ belief systems and practices instead of working in conflict and risking non-compliance or worsening of health.

-Nurses who practice transcultural care bridge modern care with the patient’s heritage, striving for comprehension of the patient’s attitudes and concerns for the health condition presented.
+Nurses who practice transcultural care bridge modern care with the patient’s heritage, striving to comprehend the patient’s attitudes and concerns for the health condition presented.
 Establishing a sense of trust with diverse communities is imperative to successfully treating these patients.

 Transcultural nurses may find opportunities to practice care in other parts of the world, with urban and rural areas offering a varied and interesting population in need of treatment.
-Working with migrants, refugees and immigrants locally is an opportune chance to integrate treatment with traditions.
+Working with migrants, refugees, and immigrants locally is an opportunity to integrate treatment with traditions.

 The University of Maine at Fort Kent offers the Transcultural Care in Nursing class.
 This course educates students on how to apply their evidence-based training in culturally sensitive ways.
 Students learn how to provide effective care to diverse populations, keeping that group’s beliefs and values in mind.

-Learning more about the diverse groups you will treat in your nursing career can not only improve patient outcomes, but it can also enrich your own appreciation of others and their cultural healing practices.
+Learning more about the diverse groups you will treat in your nursing career can improve patient outcomes and enrich your appreciation of others and their cultural healing practices.

 Learn more about the UMFK online RN to BSN program.